Wednesday, March 26, 2025

 The researchers provided mothers with questionnaires during their pregnancies as well as on an annual basis for two years after giving birth to ask about the following factors related to stress: their lifestyle, housing situations, and environmental factors.

-The information from these surveys were combined with information on the gender of the mothers’ children, how many weeks the mothers’ pregnancy lasted prior to delivering their children, how the mothers delivered their children (spontaneous versus Caesarean section), whether or not the mothers breastfed their children, as well as whether or not the mothers’ children were exposed to environmental tobacco smoke.
+The information from these surveys was combined with information on the gender of the mothers’ children, how many weeks the mothers’ pregnancy lasted before delivering their children, how the mothers delivered their children (spontaneous versus Caesarean section), whether or not the mothers breastfed their children, as well as whether or not the mothers’ children were exposed to environmental tobacco smoke.

 The perceived maternal stress assessment was also provided to mothers during their 36th week of pregnancy as well as one and two years after delivering their children using a 20-item stress questionnaire made up of five items for various stress dimensions with the following terms: “demands”, “tension”, “worries”, and “lack of joy.”
 Although questionnaires are subjective and results may vary depending on the mood of the participant, the responses of this assessment were combined with information on stressors that were asked about during pregnancy.